Sydney-Informatics-Hub/xskill-gitpod/README.md

 * training (self-directed, workshops)
 * code development and maintenance

-See the [hello-nextflow]() branch for the training environment demo and the [juxtorpus]() branch for the code development and maintenance demo.
+See the [hello-nextflow](https://github.com/Sydney-Informatics-Hub/xskill-gitpod/tree/hello-nextflow) branch for the training environment demo.